Diagonalize Matrix Calculator

 - graph theory and discrete mathematics.

 We can look at matrices as an extension of the numbers as we know them (real or complex).
 As such, it would make sense to define some basic operations on them, like, for example, addition and subtraction.
-And indeed, it can be easily done, but these new objects have a much more complex structure, and, to each array, we can associate several important values, such as their rank.
+And indeed, it can be easily done, but these new objects have a much more complex structure, and, to each array, we can find several important values, for example we can calculate the matrix's rank.

 However, we've gathered here today to look at something quite different: matrix diagonalization.
 We will need some tricks to define it, but how about we start with what exactly this diagonal matrix is and why they're easier to deal with.